apache/arrow/docs/source/developers/contributing.rst

    $ git fetch upstream
    $ git checkout master
-   $ git reset --hard upstream/master
+   $ git pull --ff-only upstream master
-   $ git checkout -b $NEW_BRANCH_NAME
+   $ git checkout -b $BRANCH

 It does not matter what you call your branch.
 Some people like to use the JIRA number as branch name, others use descriptive names.

-Once you have a branch going, you should sync with ``upstream/master`` regularly, as many commits merge to master every day.
+Once you have a branch going, you should sync with ``upstream/master`` regularly, as many commits are merged to master every day.
 It is recommended to use ``git rebase`` rather than ``git merge``.
 To sync your local copy of a branch, you may do the following::

-    $ git pull upstream branch --rebase
+    $ git pull upstream $BRANCH --rebase

-This will rebase your local commits on top of the tip of ``upstream/branch``.
+This will rebase your local commits on top of the tip of ``upstream/$BRANCH``.
 In case there are conflicts, and your local commit history has multiple commits, you may simplify the conflict resolution process by squashing your local commits into a single commit.
 Preserving the commit history isn't as important because when your